 git commit --amend.

-Alternatively, you can make separate commits and then squash them down to one using a soft reset and commit or an interactive rebase before pushing.
-(See below for details.)
-There’s a section in Pro Git on interactive rebasing: Rewriting History.
+- Alternatively, you can make separate commits and then squash them down to one using a soft reset and commit or an interactive rebase.
+(See below.)
+See also Rewriting History in Pro Git.

 git reset --soft <base>